emilianmanoleuni/ESP-DOMOTIC-SYSTEM/README.md

  * If you want to turn or/off lights the command is "_ROOM_ + LIGHTS + ON/OFF"
  * If you want to turn or/off the fan the command is "FAN + ON/OFF"

-> Available rooms: LIVING ROOM, KITCHEN, BATHROOM, BEDROOM
+> Available rooms: LIVING ROOM, KITCHEN, BATHROOM, BEDROOM, HALLWAY.

 Just click the button and say the desired command.
 The command will execute in a few seconds